AsalRb/asalrb.github.io/index.md

 ### Identification of Xylanase Genes
 Designed and implemented a bioinformatics pipeline to identify thermostable xylanase genes from rumen metagenomic datasets.
- The analysis involved sequence similarity searches (BLAST+), clustering at 97\% identity with CD-HIT to generate non-redundant representatives, and conserved region modeling (HMM-based filtering) to refine candidates.
+The workflow included sequence similarity searches (BLAST+), clustering at 97% identity with CD-HIT to generate non-redundant representatives, multiple sequence alignment (Clustal Omega) to detect conserved motifs, and HMM-based filtering to refine candidates.
 Produced a curated set of high-confidence xylanase gene sequences.
 [GitHub Link](https://github.com/AsalRb/Identification_of_Xylanase_Genes_from_Rumen_Metagenome)